mlabs-haskell/catalyst-funded-projects/Fund7/Double-DAO/README.md

 ## Progress Report

+### November 2022

+Over the last month, the main focus on the Business Development side was our DAO Pitch Competition.
+Here, Clarity, alongside expert panelists, heard pitches from 16 DAOs building in the ecosystem.
+The competition took place over two sessions and the results will be announced soon.

+Along these lines, we also hosted a pitching workshop.
+Understandably, the Clarity community was focused on pitches over the last month, so developing this crucial skill together makes a lot of sense.
+The pitch workshop can be viewed here: www.youtube.com/watch?v=sZHrmJYAMyk

+On the technical side, we made improvements to our documentation set and updated and reviewed our specs.
+This was accompanied by refactoring a portion of our codebase dealing with on-chain and off-chain storage while fixing some minor UI and browser-side issues in the meantime.

+That said, the Clarity dev team also continued building a fluid and effective governance system.
+Specifically, this included work on the voting rewards validator and Agora integration.
+With Agora, some interfacing issues with CTL occupied a portion of our attention.
+Another core dev was onboarded, and CTL/Webpack issues were addressed.

 ### October 2022

 October was a busy month for the Clarity/DoubleDAO project, especially on the Business Development side.
 We met with major Cardano projects at RareBloom, cNFTcon, and the Web 3 Expo.
 We participated in panel discussions and the like, networking constantly, and The Clarity Twitter handle (@clarity_dao) showcases these efforts nicely.
 A platform aimed at promoting and facilitating DAO adoption, this type of work is vital to the recognition of our project and, ultimately, making the Cardano ecosystem more decentralized.